Are You Able to Dispose of Food Waste in the Toilet?

 While avoiding flushing any food down the toilet is important, some items are particularly problematic.
 These include:

-• Starchy foods: Pasta, rice, and potatoes have a tendency to absorb water and expand.
+Grease, fats, and oils: These substances, when poured down the drain, can solidify and accumulate over time, gradually narrowing the pipe’s diameter and leading to blockages.
+It is important to dispose of these substances properly to prevent plumbing issues.
+Fibrous foods: Foods with fibrous components, such as fruit peels, vegetable scraps, and coffee grounds, can intertwine with other debris in your pipes, forming stubborn clogs that are difficult to remove.
+Avoid rinsing these items down the drain to maintain a smooth water flow.
+Starchy foods: Pasta, rice, and potatoes have a tendency to absorb water and expand.
 When flushed down the drain, they can swell and create obstructions, impeding the proper functioning of your plumbing system.
 Discarding these food items in the trash rather than disposing of them through the sink is advisable.
+A Safer Solution

 Instead of flushing food down the toilet, it’s best to dispose of it in a more appropriate way.
 This could include composting or using a garbage disposal unit.
 If you need to dispose of small food scraps down the drain, run plenty of water to help push them through the pipes and prevent clogs from forming.
 Additionally, regular plumbing system maintenance can help identify any potential issues before they become major problems.
 Consider scheduling an annual inspection with us to keep your plumbing in shape.